SOLID Principles in Rust: A Practical Guide

 hello world

-It is important to note that in the static version, tools form a compile-time pipeline where all steps are always executed in order; selecting or skipping tools at runtime requires dynamic dispatch.
+It is important to note that in the static version, the processings form a compile-time pipeline where all steps are always executed in order.
+Selecting or skipping processing at runtime requires dynamic dispatch.
 This also explains the order of the output in the terminal.

 In the case of plugins, I believe dynamic dispatch is the right choice.